 - Our many pre-concert talks have been given by such leading figures as Professor Jeremy Dibble and Judith Weir CBE, Master of the Queen’s Music.

 - 2016’s Songs of the Somme saw our first full educational project in collaboration with Wilton’s Music Hall and their educational department.
 A tailor-made, interactive performance of Songs of the Somme was given to local schoolchildren, preceded by a talk about the historical context of the songs and poetry and followed by a Q&A session with the performers.
 This opportunity to converse with the musicians was one of our educational highlights so far!
-Get in touch via the contact form if you are a schoolteacher and are interested in bringing a group along to our 2017 show Over There!, or if you would like to assist our project financially.
+Get in touch via the contact form if you would like to assist our project financially.